Chances are, you’ve heard a thing or two about cholesterol. Having high blood cholesterol is a risk factor for developing heart disease.

 In the last 20 years, the rules on healthy eating have shifted.
 Super restrictive diets aren’t sustainable or the healthiest choice.
 Rather than zeroing in on a single nutrient, nutrition research shows the quality of your diet matters more.
 A diet filled with the right portions of whole, unprocessed foods can help decrease heart disease and stroke.
 What does that look like?
 For a healthy, balanced eating plan:

-Read Nutrition Facts panels and choose foods that contain no trans fat.
-Avoid foods that contain partially hydrogenated fat or vegetable shortening.
+- Read Nutrition Facts panels and avoid foods that contain partially hydrogenated fat or vegetable shortening.

 Home-cooking is usually more nutritious and wallet-friendly than eating out.
 By choosing your ingredients, you’re in control of the flavour and can avoid excess sugar, salt and fat.
 Need a break from the kitchen?
 Choose restaurants that serve freshly made dishes, use natural, minimally-processed ingredients and provide nutrition information, for healthy, informed choices.